 Following are some of the advantages of using Apache Buildr, let us now take a look at each and every one of them:

-NAnt in some way misses the power to be expressive with its build scripts, but yet it can give you the power of being able to run the same scripts across platform and lets you call your build scripts cross platform enabled.
-If the need of the hour is just to execute a shell command, NAnt has a feature in the form of task which allows different commands to be executed based on the operating system where it is getting executed upon.
+NAnt in some way misses the power to be expressive with its build scripts, but yet it can give you the power of being able to run the same scripts across platform and lets you call your build scripts cross-platform enabled.
+If the need of the hour is just to execute a shell command, NAnt has a feature in the form of a task which allows different commands to be executed based on the operating system where it is getting executed upon.

 Following are some of the advantages of using NAnt, let us now take a look at each and every one of them:

-In this article, we have discussed in detail about how the build process can be thought of in the DevOps implementation for an Organization.
+In this article, we have discussed in detail how the build process can be thought of in the DevOps implementation for an Organization.
 We have gone through the detailed descriptions and also its advantages where the implementation of the tool was used in the DevOps space.
 Please go through the details provided here about various build related DevOps tools and you can make your choice for your own DevOps implementations for your Organization as well.
 Hope you have got all the information that you were looking for here itself.